What's In This Article

 Day Labor Station Design Concept

 The Day Labor Station was a prototypical steel building kit structure, which was used to house day laborers as they waited for employers to provide them with temporary work including working some of the construction equipment used to build this structure.
 The structure utilizes green building materials and strategies and will exist primarily off-grid.
 The building design was based on a series of interviews with day laborers conducted by Public Architecture, and was meant to respond to the needs and desires of the day laborers as clients.
-The commercial metal building structure was designed to be flexible enough to serve various uses, including as an employment center, office, classroom, and became a prototype for similar locations.
+The commercial metal building structure was designed to be flexible enough to serve various uses, including as an employment center, office, classroom, and became a prototype for similar locations that is powered by solar.

 Alameda County, California